 Pine Mountain Settlement School

-Series 09: Biography – Staff/Personnel, PMSS Community Residents
+Series 09: BIOGRAPHY – Staff, PMSS Community Residents

 ALICE COBB STORIES Visit to the Harmon Turners 1934

 TAGS: Alice Cobb Stories Visit to Harmon Turners 1934, Alice Cobb, Cornett family, foodways, Sunday School, Greasy Creek, Big Laurel KY, Little Laurel KY, Alabama Boggs, Chris Anderson, Jeff Nance, Johnnie Day, Aunt Louize, Begley family, Granny Creech, Ben Lewis, Dry Fork KY, Jim Spradlin, Martha Spradlin, Cora Scearse, Coots family, Mary Creech, Otto Nolan, Georgia Thomas